-Staff Behaviour Policy (for safer working practice)
+Staff Code of Conduct (for safer working practice)

 West Ashton is committed to positive academic, social and emotional outcomes for our pupils underpinned by a strong safeguarding ethos.
 We are equally committed to the protection and welfare of our staff, who are expected to adhere to the highest standards of professional behaviour.